-Being able to recognize lab-created gemstones from natural gemstones will not only make it impossible for an unscrupulous jeweler to take advantage of you, but it will also ensure that you can make a conscientious choice between lab-created or natural gemstones.
+Being able to differentiate lab-created gemstones from natural gemstones will not only make it impossible for an unscrupulous jeweler to take advantage of you, but it will also ensure that you can make a conscientious choice between lab-created or natural gemstones.

 There is nothing wrong with purchasing lab-created gemstones as long as the fact is disclosed to you and you make the purchase knowingly.

-What are lab-created gemstones?
 Lab-created gemstones are gemstones that have been grown in a lab as opposed to growing in their natural environment.
 They are real gemstones and have the exact chemical composition as naturally occurring gemstones.

 A lab-created ruby or lab-created sapphire has the exact chemical composition as a natural ruby or natural sapphire harvested from a traditional mine.
-They should not be confused with man-made gemstones which are synthetic and of course not real gemstones.
+They should not be confused with man-made gemstones, which are synthetic and, of course, not real gemstones.

 - Lab-created gemstones have no inclusions.

-- Natural gemstones are opaque, meaning that light doesn’t travel ‘through’ the gemstone and you can not clearly see ‘into’ the gemstone.
+- Natural gemstones are opaque, meaning that light doesn’t travel ‘through’ the gemstone and you cannot clearly see ‘into’ the gemstone.

-- Lab-created gemstones are crystal like, you can see ‘into’ and sometimes ‘through’ the gemstone.
+- Lab-created gemstones are crystal-like; you can see ‘into’ and sometimes ‘through’ the gemstone.

 - Lab-created gemstones have very vivid colors.

-Tips to Keep in Mind.
+Tips to Keep in Mind

-Shop around and compare prices.
+- Shop around and compare prices.
 If the price is too good to be true…you know the rest.

-Compare the color.
-If it’s very vivid or distinct and the price is still low it may be lab-created.
+- Compare the color.
+If it’s very vivid or distinct and the price is still low, it may be lab-created.

-If unsure, ask the jeweler.
+- If unsure, ask the jeweler.
 They are under mandate from the Federal Trade Commission to disclose any treatment done on the gemstone and to disclose if the gemstone is natural, lab-created, or synthetic.